-A college, university, or school district embarking on a construction project must make an important decision regarding the method by which the project is designed and constructed-the project delivery method.
+Construction Management: Choosing the Best Project Delivery Method college, university, or school district embarking on a construction project must make an important decision regarding the method by which the project is designed and constructed-the project delivery method.
 This decision has become more difficult in recent years, as several "alternative delivery methods" have been developed to address weaknesses in the traditional design-bid-build scenario.
 Methods that have gained in popularity include at-risk construction management, fast-track construction, multiple prime contractors, and design-build.
 Proponents of particular alternative methods promise improvements over the traditional system in terms of cost, project control, and reduction in disputes.

+Blake Peck, CCM, is a founding principal of McDonough Bolyard Peck, an ENR Top 100 CM Firm based in Fairfax, Virginia.
+He is president-elect of the Construction Management Association of America and can be reached at bpeck@mbpce.com.
 For the facilities owner responsible for deciding on the project delivery method, the wealth of choices can be both good and bad.
 The downside is that with the variety of delivery systems-along with the accompanying assurances of the superiority of one method over another-confusion can be inevitable.
 The good news is that the increased number of alternatives offers the building owner more flexibility to choose an appropriate and effective system for its particular project.

 Construction management (CM) is a discipline uniquely tailored to the planning, design, and construction process of capital projects.
 It has proven effective regardless of the chosen contract form or project delivery method.
 Indeed, CM has been used successfully in all contracting methods and delivery systems by building owners who do not continuously maintain the staff expertise or numbers necessary to deal with the complex responsibilities involved in the management of major projects.
 The following is a brief review of project delivery methods, along with a discussion of some of the important points an owner should consider in choosing a delivery method.
-Throughout this article, the term "owner" refers to the person or persons responsible for the institution's
+Throughout this article, the term "owner" refers to the person or persons responsible for the institution's construction projects and the decisions for their delivery method.